Saliha067/Saliha067.github.io/content/posts/my-first-post.md

 ## Hello World! 👋

-Welcome to my technical blog!
-I'm Saliha, a Platform Engineering Manager based in Tokyo and I'm excited to share my journey in building and scaling cloud infrastructure.
+Welcome to my spf-in-action ( Streaming Platform in Action ) blog!
+I'm Saliha, a Platform Engineering Manager and I'm excited to share my journey in building and maintaining core infrastructure that supports over 60 million active users.

-In this blog, you'll find insights, tutorialsand best practices.
+In this blog, you'll find cloud and insights, tutorials and best practices.

 *More posts coming soon...* 🚀